 I’m Carl Rodriguez, an astrophysicist studying black holes, star clusters, and gravitational waves.
 This is my personal webpage, where I keep my CV, a list of publications, and a brief description of some of my research.

-I’m currently a Pappalardo Fellow in physics at MIT.
-In August 2019, I’ll be moving to the Harvard-Smithsonian Center for Astrophysics as a fellow in the Institute for Theory and Computation.
-Then in fall of 2020, I’ll be starting as an assistant professor of Physics at Carnegie Mellon University in Pittsburgh.
+I’m currently a fellow in the Institute for Theory and Computation at the Harvard-Smithsonian Center for Astrophysics.
+In fall of 2020, I’ll be starting as an assistant professor of Physics at Carnegie Mellon University in Pittsburgh.

 I got my PhD from Northwestern University, studying the formation, dynamics, and gravitational-wave implications of black holes from dense star clusters.
 I worked with Prof. Fred Rasio, studying how the core of black holes residing in the center of globular clusters can effect their long-term evolution, and how we could detect some of these black holes with the next generation of gravitational-wave telescopes.